usegalaxy-eu/operations/preserving-hardlinks.md

 Conda makes extensive use of POSIX "hardlinks" in order to save mass storage space: if two or more packages share files with identical contents, only one copy of the file actually needs to be stored on disk.
-This is fine as long as you never need to make manual changes im the resulting file system tree after the fact.
+This is fine as long as you never need to make manual changes in the resulting file system tree after the fact.

 We did, however, on occasion have to make repairs in the conda tree (restoring contents of files that had accidentially been truncated to zero length).
-This operation requires care, so as not to break the hardlink structure.
+This operation requires some care, so as not to break the hardlink structure.

-# Ececutive summary
+# Executive summary

 Don't use `rsync(1)` *without* the `--inplace` option for copying over files with "multiple hard links" if the link structure is to be